navaro/qoraal-tictactoe/README.md

 decl_events {
     _tictac_tick
     _tictac_restart
 }

 statemachine tictactoe {

     startstate ready

     state ready {
+        /*
+         * Entering the ready state we signal that we are ready (html_ready) to render
+         * html should we receive the _html_render event.
+         */
         enter (html_ready)
         action (_tictac_restart, tictac_restart)
         action (_tictac_tick, tictac_play, [e])
         event (_html_render, html_head)
+        /*
+         * On exit, begin a "text/html" response.
+All subsequent html_emit calls will
+         * add to the response content.
+         */
         exit (html_response, HTML)

     }